Home

 The pilgrims wanted to move home

-To live in a distant country.
+To live in a far off country.

 They had heard of a brand new world